roaayousif/covid19_affects_on_mental_health/README.md

 impact of COVID-19 on mental health.

 Questions:
-Is there a correlation between the rates of COVID-19 cases and the prevalence of depression and anxiety in the population?
+1. Is there a correlation between the rates of COVID-19 cases and the prevalence of depression and anxiety in the population?

-How do mental health outcomes vary across different demographic groups, including age, gender, ethnicity, and socioeconomic status, during the COVID-19?

-Is there a correlation between age groups with the highest rates of COVID-19 cases in Davidson County and those experiencing the most severe mental health effects during the pandemic?

-How has the prevalence of anxiety and depression changed over time, specifically during the period from March 2020 to April 2023, based on the collected COVID-19 and mental health data?
+2. How does the data change over time?
+Are there any trends or seasonal patterns?

-which demographic groups appear to be most affected by mental health challenges linked to the COVID-19 pandemic?
+3. Which demographic gorups have been most affected by mental illness during COVID-19?

+4. What can we learn from examining the subgroups that have been most impacted?

+5. Identify the Top 10 States with the Highest Average Rates of Anxiety and Depression

+Stretch question ----

+What common factors or patterns might contribute to the high mental health illness rates in the neighboring states within the top 10?
+Are there regional trends, shared demographics, or environmental influences that could help explain this clustering of elevated mental health concerns?

 Technologies Used: